Vivid-Vortex/ProjectPanamaPOCs/ForeignFunctionInterface/MyDll/doc/ReadMe.md

 ├── CMakeLists.txt
 ```

 This project should create a DLL that you can then load into a Java program using FFI.
-If you run into any issues or need further assistance, feel free to ask! 😊🔧📂

 --------------------------------------------------------------------------------------------